dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Consequently, the CDR and meta data as well as the conversation recordings may be stored in different formats and locations.
 This creates artifical silos of storage and analysis.
 Using vCon as a stardard exchange, storage, analysis input and output format, would ease integration efforts and cross enterprise analysis of products and call center metrics.
-This would also ease customer analysis across product lines which may currently be difficutly due to interoperable silos.
+This would also ease customer analysis across product lines which may currently be difficutly due to separated, heterogenious communications silos.
 Having conversation data in the vCon format would lower the cost and speed deployment of both inhouse and outsourced analysis tools for import into ML and AI based tools, transcription, translation and sentiment analysis.
 Having conversation data in a standard vCon container would ease the export of conversation data from hosted services.
 This would enable more analysis capabilities.